-The Health and Wellbeing Strategy sets out a long-term ambition for Leeds to be a healthy and caring city for all ages, where people who are the poorest improve their health the fastest.
+The Leeds Health and Wellbeing Strategy sets a clear ambition for Leeds to be a ‘healthy and caring city for all ages, where people who are the poorest improve their health the fastest.’

 The Healthy Leeds Plan sets out the health and care contribution towards achieving this vision.
 It describes the outcomes we want to achieve for the people of Leeds and our plans for doing so.
 In delivering our plan we will focus on equitable access, excellent experience, optimal outcomes and ensuring we get the best value from the Leeds pound.

 The Healthy Leeds Plan focuses on delivering two collective system goals, to: